-Tottenham’s ‘Magnificent 7’ signed with Gareth Bale money - What happened to them?
+What happened to Tottenham’s ‘Magnificent Seven’ signed with Gareth Bale money

 Club signed from: Toulouse

-Another average top-flight player, Etienne Capoue showed flashes of quality but never really convinced at Spurs, hence why he only managed to make 24 Premier League appearances for the club.
+Another average top-flight player who could have achieved more in north London, Etienne Capoue showed flashes of genuine high quality but never really convinced at Spurs, hence why he only managed to make 24 Premier League appearances for the club.

 He went on to play a further 167 Premier League games with Watford, who signed the former France international for £6.3 million in July 2015, before joining Villarreal in January 2021.

+Former Watford captain Troy Deeney has since told reporters that Capoue, who snubbed a move to Liverpool in favour of Tottenham, is the best player he ever played with.

+"Unbelievable player,” Deeney was quoted saying by Goal in October 2022.
+"A great athlete and just a workhorse.
+And I just love the fact that he’s got a little bit of sh*thousery about him!"

-Capoue produced a Man of the Match performance for the Yellow Submarine in the 2021 Europa League final against Manchester United.
+Capoue produced a Man of the Match performance for Villarreal in the 2021 Europa League final against Manchester United and is still playing for the Yellow Submarine aged 35.

 Vlad Chiriches